 It is still fairly safe for American travelers.
 Just exercise normal caution when you are there, be aware of your surroundings, and if you don’t want to travel alone, hire a local guide when you get there.

 You can stay at amazing hotels without spending a lot of cash or points.
-For example, you can stay at Nish Palas Istanbul, a boutique hotel that's part of Hyatt for only 8,000 World of Hyatt points.
-Grand Hyatt Istanbul is only 15,000 points/night.
-You can get Hyatt points by transferring Ultimate Rewards points to World of Hyatt program.
-You can also earn Hyatt points by opening The World of Hyatt Credit Card.
+For example, you can stay at Nish Palas Istanbul, a boutique hotel that’s part of Hyatt for only 8,000 World of Hyatt points.
+Grand Hyatt Istanbul is only 15,000 points/per night.

 Another inexpensive option is to spend 12,500 Marriott points for a very nice Sheraton in Istanbul.
-You can earn Marriott points by opening Marriott Rewards Premier Plus Credit Card.
-Don't forget, when you book four nights award stay, you get a fifth night free.
+Don’t forget, when you book four nights award stay, you get a fifth night free.

 I will be going to Istanbul in June for a few days, and I can’t wait!
 I haven’t decided where I am staying yet, but it’ll be fun to research different options.